af83/ucengine-docs/install.md

 ### Debian systems

-On Debian systems the following packages should provide the necessary stuff:
+On Debian systems the following packages should provide the necessary stuff (but do verify you have the minimal erlang version!):

   - erlang
-  - erlang-yaws
+  - yaws
   - make

 To install them, just run this command:

-    $> aptitude install erlang erlang-yaws make
+    $> aptitude install erlang yaws make

 ### Mac OS X